-It's just a few short weeks until our annual event, Challenges in the Scholarly Publishing Cycle 2018, and it's time to meet our moderators.
+It's just a week until our annual event, Challenges in the Scholarly Publishing Cycle 2018, and it's time to meet our moderators.

 Helen Blanchett, our librarian moderator, is a scholarly communications subject specialist at Jisc – a UK not-for-profit company whose role is to support post-16 and higher education and research.